getjared/rude/readme.md

 2. build it:
    make
-   sudo make install   # sudo because we like to live dangerously
+   sudo make install

 3. use it:
    add this to your .xinitrc:
    exec rudewm

-   *then cross your fingers and startx*
+   then cross your fingers and startx

    *pro tip: rudewm doesn't launch apps for you. use sxhkd or something.*